 Retractable Door Handle

-Example of a kinematic for a retractable door handle with kinematic synthesis of two kinematics (via serial connection of two synthesis methods) and the simultaneous consideration of different force and stress cases (with or without tension spring AND with or without breakout force, etc.), taking into account further restrictions such as mounting conditions and collision conditions.
+Example of a kinematic mechanism for a flush mounted retractable door handle with kinematic synthesis of two kinematics (via serial connection of two synthesis methods) and the simultaneous consideration of different force and stress cases (with or without tension spring AND with or without breakout force, etc.), taking into account further restrictions such as mounting conditions and collision conditions.

 The desired initial, intermediate and end positions are retained even when the technical design is modified.

 In this example, a complete force design for a spindle drive to actuate a tailgate is presented.
 For this purpose, holding forces are computed under different ambient conditions such as inclination changes, snow loads, friction, clutches, overload cases, safety margins, efficiency factors, etc.

 To correctly observe also direction-dependent influences, the complete opening and closing sequences are evaluated in real time at the same time using compressed time simulation.